-A patient is considered "new" if the individual has not received any professional services rendered by physicians or other qualified health care professionals that may bill for evaluation and management services and are of the same specialty or subspecialty, and group practice within the past three years.
-A patient is considered established, if the individual has received any professional services rendered by physicians or other qualified health care professionals that may bill for evaluation and management services and are of the same specialty or subspecialty, and group practice within the past three years.
+A patient is considered "new" if the individual has not received any professional services rendered by physicians or other qualified health care professionals that may bill for evaluation and management services and are of the same specialty or subspecialty who belongs to the same group practice within the past three years.
+A patient is considered established, if the individual has received any professional services rendered by physicians or other qualified health care professionals that may bill for evaluation and management services and are of the same specialty or subspecialty who belongs to the same group practice within the past three years.
 If a physician or other qualified health care professional rounds at a facility, that point of care is taken into consideration and following encounters with that physician and other qualified health care professionals of the same specialty or subspecialty, and group practice will be considered established encounters following that encounter.